 The Sorry State of Children in Pima County

 In previous blogs, we’ve highlighted some of the challenges facing our county.
-One of the issues we’ve discussed is the idea about when children should start school.
+One of the issues we’ve discussed is the idea of when children should start school.
 In Pima County, only 16.5% of 3- and 4-year-olds are enrolled in a quality early education program.
 That’s approximately 20,400 preschoolers who are at risk for not being ready for kindergarten.
 And, as is so painfully well known, the chances of graduating high school and succeeding in life decline dramatically for children who enter kindergarten unprepared.

-Another larger issue at play is poverty.
-Poverty is one of the biggest obstacles to academic success children in Pima County are facing: 28.7% of children, youth and young adults (0-24 years old) are living in poverty.
+Another larger issue at play in poverty.
+Poverty is one of the biggest obstacles to academic success children in Pima County are facing: 28.7% of children, youth, and young adults (0-24 years old) are living in poverty.
 Health problems, poor nutrition, residential instability, stress, and lack of access to educational activities and materials all contribute to difficulties in school.
 Children and youth from low-income families have lower test scores in core subjects and are likely to complete fewer years of schooling.
 If these students are not effectively supported, they risk experiencing life-long poor outcomes.

 Turning the Tide in Pima County

 In 2015, a broad coalition of Pima County organizations came together to form the Cradle to Career (C2C) partnership, a project aimed at creating better outcomes for children.
-Child & Family Resources is proud member of C2C, and there is shared vision that meaningful change will require collective action, and shared responsibility; no one agency or entity is capable of achieving real change alone.
+Child & Family Resources is a proud member of C2C, and there is a shared vision that meaningful change will require collective action, and shared responsibility; no one agency or entity is capable of achieving real change alone.

 The goals of C2C are as follows:

 - Every youth graduates from high school ready for college and a career.

 - Every youth who is not in school or work reconnects to education and career pathways.

 - Every youth can attain a post-secondary credential leading to a career that can sustain a family.